-In addition to measures for the aging of the Metropolitan Expressway, we will also work to improve its functionality by widening its shoulders and will collaborate with private redevelopment projects such as the revitalization of the waterfront area around the Nihonbashi River and the development of a business hub in the city center.
+In addition to measures for the aging of the Metropolitan Expressway, we will also work to improve its functionality by widening its shoulders, etc., and will collaborate with private redevelopment projects such as the revitalization of the waterfront area around the Nihonbashi River and the development of a business hub in the city center.
 [Ref.
 1]

-■ Plan to move the Nihonbashi area of the Metropolitan Expressway to underground
+Plan of the undergrounding of the Nihonbashi area of the Metropolitan Expressway